 This calculation alone, however, does not guarantee that any of the bridge girders will be overstressed by the vehicle in question.
 How an individual bridge girder is loaded is a function of a vehicle's transverse positioning as well as the longitudinal position where it will produce maximum moment.
 Obviously, a vehicle placed in its maximum moment position longitudinally will load each of the girders differently, depending on its transverse location.
 A truck placed nearest the curbs of a bridge will produce very different distribution effects than a truck straddling the bridge's transverse centerline.
+A wider vehicle may produce lower girder moment than a narrower vehicle with the same weight due to a more uniform distribution of the load to the stringers.

-In order to quickly determine the moment effect to one girder, say the exterior girder, this MR could be used with the AASHTO design LLDF's calculated for the bridge.
-These are conservative LLDF's, but they can be helpful in quickly determining of overload potential exists.
-Chapter 4 explains the technique for determining the AASHTO design LLDF's.
+In order to quickly determine the moment effect to one girder, say the exterior girder, this MR could be used with the AASHTO design LLDFs calculated for the bridge.
+These are conservative LLDFs, but they can be helpful in quickly determining of overload potential exists.
+Chapter 4 explains the technique for determining the AASHTO design LLDFs.
 For checking the exterior girder, the AASHTO LLDF calculated for the exterior girders only would be used as shown in Equation 3.4.

-$$(LLDF{AASHTO})x(HS20 MR)x(Line Girder M{HS20}) = Max.
-Girder M$$ (3.4)
+$$Max.
+Girder M = (LLDF{AASHTO})x(HS20 MR)x(Line Girder M{HS20})$$ (3.4)

 This maximum girder moment developed under an overweight vehicle could be compared with the moment found in the exterior girder when the bridge is assumed fully loaded under AASHTO design criteria.
 If the maximum moment the exterior girder sees is less than the moments produced due to design loads, the vehicle in question is safe to pass.
 The vehicle may also be safe to pass if the maximum girder moment is greater than the design moments.
 This is due to the safety factors built into the AASHTO design code.

 Using AASHTO Working Stress Design Criteria:

-$$LL + DL \le 0.55 \ Fy \tag{3.5}$$
+$$LL + DL \le 0.55 F{v}$$ (3.5)